 check at the beginning of a replica backup to see if

-Notice that the above-described issue with temporary tables does
+Even though the issue described above with temporary tables does

-temporary tables are not replicated onto the replica.
-User who are
+temporary tables are not replicated onto the replica), any replica

-certain that SBR is not occurring for the replica can set
+time.
+User who are certain that SBR is not occurring for the

 which will prevent mysqlbackup from entering